-Joan Bathon, MD, Rheumatologist at Columbia University Medical Center (NYC) and Daniel Solomon, MD, MPH, Rheumatologist at Brigham and Women’s Hospital (Boston)
+Presented by Joan Bathon, MD, rheumatologist at Columbia University Medical Center and Daniel Solomon, MD, MPH, rheumatologist at Brigham and Women’s Hospital

-Did you know that individuals with rheumatoid arthritis (RA) have about double the risk of developing cardiovascular disease?
-Clinical trials are the most powerful scientific tool we have to learn what might help reduce the risk of cardiovascular disease among these patients.
-This webinar provides an overview of clinical trials and an explanation of cardiovascular disease risk in rheumatoid arthritis (RA), and it highlights a current trial studying the impact of RA medications on heart health.
+Did you know that people with rheumatoid arthritis (RA) have about double the risk of developing cardiovascular disease as people without RA?
+Clinical trials are the most powerful scientific tool we have to learn what might help reduce the risk of cardiovascular disease among those with RA.
+In this webinar, rheumatologists Joan Bathon, MD, and Dan Solomon, MD, discuss the research they are conducting in this area (the TARGET Trial aims to understand if and how medications for rheumatoid arthritis affect heart health) and provide an explanation of cardiovascular disease risk in rheumatoid arthritis (RA).

 Fast Facts from the Webinar

 1. Clinical trials help advance our knowledge of complex diseases

 Clinical trials contribute important knowledge that can improve diagnosis, prevention, and treatment of disease.
 This medical knowledge allows healthcare professionals to better diagnose, treat, and prevent disease.By participating in clinical trials, patients provide a service to the community and are instrumental in developing new knowledge and answering important research questions.
 If you have RA, you can learn more about participating in the TARGET trial.
 Interested patients can call the TARGET Central Number at (617)525-7830 or email Rachel Broderick at email@example.com.

 2. RA patients are at increased risk of cardiovascular disease